ansys/pyhps/doc/source/examples/ex_fluent_2d_heat_exchanger.rst

 .. _example_fluent_2d_heat_exchanger:

-Fluent 2d Heat Exchanger
+Fluent 2D heat exchanger
 ========================

-This example shows how to submit a simple Fluent solve job to HPS.
+This example shows how to submit a simple Fluent solve job to Ansys HPS.
 The model consists of a 2D heat exchanger.

 .. only:: builder_html

-     The project setup script as well as the data files can be downloaded here :download:`Fluent 2d Heat Exchanger Example <../../../build/fluent_2d_heat_exchanger.zip>`.
+     You can download the  :download:`ZIP file <../../../build/fluent_2d_heat_exchanger.zip>` for the Fluent 2D heat exchanger example and use a utility such as 7Zip to extract the files.

+Here is the ``project_setup.py`` file for this example:

 .. literalinclude:: ../../../examples/fluent_2d_heat_exchanger/project_setup.py
     :language: python